ronnytorresmtz/advanced-crud-vue/README.md

 >Some Components created from scratch
 1. Pagination Component
 2. Table Component with the next funcionalities:
-    a.
-Column Sort
+    * Column Sort
-    b.
-Choose a Field to Display (store in LocalStorage)
+    * Choose a Field to Display (store in LocalStorage)
-    c.
-Pagination Per Page
+    * Pagination Per Page
 3. Toast Messaging Component
 4. Language Component
 5. Topbar Component